 You built your house with a good foundation and smart looking.
 But without proper lighting, it will not be perfect.
-For example, you want to use low light bulb at your garden and you don’t want to keep all active at a time.
+For example, you want to use a low light bulb at your garden and you don’t want to keep all active at a time.
 You want some of them will glow and others remain inactive.
 After sometime later glowing light will inactive and previous inactive light will glow.
-This process will active all night and when first sunlight comes out, all system will stop until sunset.
+This process will active all night and when the first sunlight comes out, all systems will stop until sunset.
 To a solution of this kind of problem, your home must have a smart lighting system.
 In this post, we are going to discuss “10 Step to Install Smart Lighting System at Home”

 Step 1 – Low Voltage Means Low Risk:

 We can use a step-down transformer to lower supply voltage from 120V AC to 12V DC.
-This voltage converting will reduce the risk during operation and you can easily handle by yourself.
+This voltage converting will reduce the risk during operation and you can easily handle it by yourself.

 Step 2 – Select Low Voltage Outdoor Light: